momikey/rhea/doc/syntax-notes.md

 * How do we do parsing/AST/etc. for this?
 * Do we want hygienic macros, or something different?
 * Should we use this feature to rewrite parts of the Rhea base?
 (Probably not.)

-## Name mangling

-* Because we allow overloading, we must mangle the names of symbols to distinguish them.
-* Making this a standard part of the language will allow for better compatibility with alternate implementations, as well as access to and from other languages.

-Possible implementation:

-* Function type (`b` for "basic", `u` for unchecked, `o` for operator, `p` for predicate)
-* Name, which doesn't need any special handling
-* Argument types (basic types could be represented by a single character, `b` for boolean, `i` for integer, etc.)
-* Underscores between each part
-* `main` is handled specially, since it can't be overloaded.

-Questions to answer:

-* How do we do it?
-* How should structure types, etc., be encoded?